Evaluating Uncertainty and Quality of Visual Language Action-enabled Robots: Related Work

-Recent advances in FMs have significantly expanded the capabilities of DL systems, while they also inherit uncertainty and reliability challenges from traditional DL models~\cite{shorinwa2025survey,huang2023look,10.1145/3641289,zhou2024larger}.
+Recent advances in foundation models (FM) have significantly expanded the capabilities of DL systems, while they also inherit uncertainty and reliability challenges from traditional DL models~\cite{shorinwa2025survey,huang2023look,10.1145/3641289,zhou2024larger}.
+However, existing UQ methods are not directly applicable to the FM context due to practical constraints such as computational costs and their pretrained nature.
+For instance, DE requires training multiple models from scratch, which is almost infeasible for large-scale FMs due to their enormous training costs and resource requirements.
 By adapting traditional DL epistemic uncertainty estimation techniques, Felicioni et al.~\cite{felicioni2024importance} studied the role of uncertainty in LLMs' decision-making with natural language as input.
 To understand uncertainty in pretrained LLMs, Xiao et al.~\cite{xiao2022uncertainty} conducted a large-scale empirical analysis to study a wide range of settings for LLMs, including the selection uncertainty quantifier.
-To better understand existing UQ approaches in the FM context, Huang et al.~\cite{huang2023look} conducted an exploratory study of the uncertainty assessment of LLMs covering twelve uncertainty estimation methods.
-Catak and Kuzlu~\cite{catak2024uncertainty} proposed a novel geometric approach to quantify the uncertainty in LLMs' responses using convex hull analysis.
+To better understand existing UQ approaches in the FM context, Huang et al.~\cite{huang2023look} conducted an exploratory study on the uncertainty assessment of LLMs, covering 12 uncertainty estimation metrics calculated based on token probabilities, such as Max Probability, Entropy, and Variation Ratio.
+Catak and Kuzlu~\cite{catak2024uncertainty} proposed a novel geometric approach to quantify the uncertainty in LLMs' responses and calculate the convex hull as the uncertainty metric.
 To measure the trustworthiness of natural language responses generated by LLMs, Lin et al.~\cite{lin2024generatingconfidenceuncertaintyquantification} designed a set of metrics to capture the uncertainty and confidence of the input data and responses.
 Uncertainty estimation has been applied as a way to enhance the performance of FMs.
 For instance, Ji et al.~\cite{ji2023map} investigated uncertainty modeling in multimodal pretrained vision-language models and proposed a new module, Probability Distribution Encoder, which models uncertainty in multimodality as Gaussian distributions.
 Chen et al.~\cite{chen2024unveiling} investigated the correlation between uncertainty calibration and the performance of multimodal LLMs, and based on the evaluation results, several advanced multimodal LLM calibration techniques are proposed.